Rumidom/ORCA_multitool/README.md

 ## Donating:
 Help me pay for prototyping costs by becoming a sponsor or using the referal links on the BOM list

+## License:
+the ORCA Project is MIT licensed.